tsidharam/counter-example-using-react/README.md

 README

-This repository for creating a hello world using reactJS.
+This repository for creating a counter example using reactJS.

 Version 1.0